Karma in the guise of Mamdani

 The process of Islamization of America has started in earnest.
 The Council on American-Islamic Relations (CAIR), America’s largest Muslim civil rights and advocacy organization, and CAIR Action, its advocacy affiliate, have revealed that the results from the November 4, 2025, elections show record Muslim participation and 38 confirmed victories nationwide out of 76 Muslim candidates on the ballot across the nation.
 The 2025 off-year elections produced multiple historic milestones, including Zohran K. Mamdani’s election as New York City’s first Muslim mayor and Ghazala Hashmi’s victory as Virginia’s first Muslim lieutenant governor, making her the first Muslim woman ever elected to state-wide office in US history.

-Americans will soon see the Constitution being used against them; laws being used against them; media being used against them; students being used against them; non-governmental organizations being used against them; and social media being used against them.
+Americans will soon see the Constitution being used against them; laws being used against them; media being used against them; students being used against them; non-governmental organizations being used against them; and social media being used against them; their human rights organizations being used against them; proselytizers preaching a new desert cult being used against them and paid politicians being used against them.

 Note: